gn0/lsx86features/README.md

 + [ ] Resize header in the output according to maximum cell width.
 + [ ] Demangle symbol names for C++ and Rust.

+## License

+lsx86features is distributed under the GNU General Public License (GPL), version 3.
+See the file [LICENSE](./LICENSE) for more information.